01. Doctor Overview

 Main Specialty: Thoracic Surgery

-Other Interests & Specialties: Mesothelioma, surgery, thoracic surgery, minimally invasive thoracic surgery, minimally invasive esophageal surgery, angiogenesis, mediastinal tumors, surgery of the mediastinal and complex pulmonary resections.
+Other Interests & Specialties: Mesothelioma, surgery, minimally invasive thoracic surgery, minimally invasive esophageal surgery, angiogenesis, mediastinal tumors, surgery of the mediastinal and complex pulmonary resections.

 Certifications, Awards & Accolades: American Board of Surgery Certified in Surgery, American Board of Thoracic Surgery Certified in Thoracic Surgery, member of American Association for Thoracic Surgery, member of Cardiothoracic Surgery Network, member of The Society of Thoracic Surgeons, member of International Society for Minimally Invasive Cardiothoracic Surgery, Young Investigators Award from Harvard University